 The Koenigsegg Regera

-Regera is Swedish for “to Reign” - a suitable name for a machine that offers a never seen before combination of power, responsiveness, and luxury - creating a true Dr. Jekyll & Mr. Hyde persona.
+Regera is Swedish for To Reign - a suitable name for a machine that offers a never seen before combination of power, responsiveness, and luxury.

 The Regera was created as a luxury Megacar alternative to Koenigsegg’s traditional extreme lightweight race-like road cars.
 Even though the One:1 and the Agera RS have surprising levels of practicality, creature comforts and features, their primary focus is, and has always been, to be the overall fastest cars on the planet - around a racetrack or elsewhere.